sotec-iot/hono-extras/device-communication/README.md

 ### Migrations

-When Applications starts tables will be created by the DatabaseSchemaCreator service.
+When the application starts the tables will be created by the DatabaseSchemaCreator service.

-### Running postgresSQL container local
+### Running PostgresSQL container locally

-For running the PostgresSQL Database local with docker run:
+The docker run command for running the PostgreSQL database locally:

 ``````